getmetamapper/metamapper/README.md

 docker-compose -f docker-quickstart.yml up
 ```

 Head to [http://localhost:5555](http://localhost:5555) to view the Metamapper UI.
+Try searching for "clickstream events" and see what happens!

 ## Deployment